Paradise2k18/Sayer/README.md

 `Open Android Studio and start your simulator or connect device to computer and run react-native run-android in terminal(console)`

+`To run using apk use `

+`adb install -r ./app/build/outputs/apk/release/app-release.apk`

 `To check if device or emulator is connected use 'adb devices'`